 One of the most productive elements of US-Mexican relations in 2025 is trans-boundary environmental quality, particularly between Texas and its four bordering Mexican states: Tamaulipas, Nuevo Leon, Coahuila, and Chihuahua.
 The two nations have worked together effectively for decades since the North American Free Trade Agreement to reduce air, water, solid and hazardous waste pollution, improve the border air and water quality, and address (but by no means resolve) water quantity and access conflicts.
 One of the reasons for the success in reducing pollution and improving ambient environmental quality along the Texas-Mexico border is the close cooperation between Texas and its Mexican border states through initiatives such as Border 2000, Border 2012, Border 2020 and Border 2025.
 Texas has taken an institutional lead for two regional cooperative groups, the so-called four-state process (Texas, Tamaulipas, Nuevo Leon and Coahuila) and three-state process (Texas, New Mexico and Chihuahua).
 Students enrolled in the class are eligible to travel to Mexico during the academic year and summer 2026.

-LBJ School students in the 2024-2025 Salinity Policy Research Project completed a report on various salinituy iossues which is available at:
+LBJ School students in the 2024-2025 Salinity Policy Research Project completed a report on various salinituy issues which is available at:

 https://utexas.box.com/s/r6jtlv7chzf4yl98r34bzzb2904cp181